Incentivized Federated Learning and Unlearning: System Model

 We consider a federated learning and unlearning system consisting of a set of heterogeneous users with private data and a central server.
 As illustrated in Fig.~\ref{framework}, the server first incentivizes users as workers to participate in a federated learning phase through a contract.
 However, some users may later choose to revoke their data and leave the system.
 In response, the server can provide further incentives to retain valuable users.
 Upon the final exit of some users from the system, the remaining users collectively execute an algorithm to unlearn the leaving users' data.

-In the following, we first divide the heterogeneous users into different types for the convenience of incentive design, then formulate a multi-stage game between the strategic server and users, and finally specify the payoffs of the server and the users (i.e., their optimization objectives), respectively.
+In the following, we first divide the heterogeneous users into different types for the convenience of incentive design, then formulate a multi-stage game between the strategic server and users, and finally specify the payoffs of the server and the users (i.e., their optimization objectives) in two unlearning scenarios, respectively.